 - Do you need to translate the questionnaire for areas where English is a second language for many people?

 - Can you offer any incentives for completing the questionnaire, such as a free gift or prize, which may increase the response rate?

-Before starting this type of community consultation some points to consider are:
+Before starting a Participatory Appraisal, some points to consider are:

 - What is likely to happen as a result of your consultation?
 Be realistic about what can be achieved.
 You don't want to get people's hopes up, then not fulfil them

 - What might be the costs of organising and publicising a public event to bring people together?

 - It may be good to ask a trained facilitator to run an event